Disclaimer: This Von Trapp Lodge post was originally written in March 2021 and was updated in January 2022 for relevancy.

 Stowe Bee Bakery & Cafe: Located right downtown, this spot is super quaint and is a great place to grab a cozy brunch or sweet treat!
 We grabbed hot cocoa here after a day of skiing.

-Von Trapp Bierhall: Check out the Von Trapp Brewery and Bierhall, located on the property, for authentic Austrian lager and meals.
+Von Trapp Bierhall: Check out the Von Trapp Brewery and Bierhall, located at the Von Trapp Lodge, for authentic Austrian lager and food.
 I recommend trying their pretzel and schnitzel!

 I hope you all enjoyed learning a bit more about Stowe, Vermont today!
-While most tourists flock to Stowe in the autumn months, I highly recommend spending a winter weekend in Stowe!
+While most tourists flock to Stowe in the Autumn months, I highly recommend spending a winter weekend in Stowe at the Von Trapp Lodge!
 As always, feel free to drop any questions in the comments below, or DM me on Instagram @nicole.rosania.

 PS.
 Want more New England weekend trip ideas?
 Check out my ultimate New England Bucket List!